Planning & tenure resolution (updated 7/8/2018)

-In 2012, the Australian Government allocated $5,493,400 to assist with resolving the tenure of the Heritage Estates.
-The Foundation for National Parks & Wildlife has managed the Voluntary Heritage Estates Land Purchase (HELP) project and has a dedicated website which can be accessed from the Foundation's website: http://www.fnpw.org.au/ The HELP project was originally funded to 30 June 2013 but was subsequently extended to 31 December 2014.
-At 24 August 2014, the Foundation had received offers to purchase 522 lots under the Voluntary HELP project.
+The Voluntary HELP project was funded in 2012 by the Australian Government to assist with resolving the tenure of the Heritage Estates.
+All three levels of Government were partners is this project and are committed to protecting the land’s unique environmental values.
+The Foundation has managed the Voluntary Heritage Estates Land Purchase (HELP) project and has a dedicated website which can be accessed from the Foundation's website: http://www.fnpw.org.au/

 Installation of gates and barriers